abdrahmansoltan/Learning-Notes/React/1-React.md

 ## Forms: Controlled vs uncontrolled components

-In React, there are two ways to handle **Form data** in our components.
+In React, there are two ways to handle **Form data** in our components:

+1. **Controlled components**: are those in which form data is handled by the component’s `state`.
+2. **Uncontrolled components**: are those for which the form data is handled by the DOM itself (using `ref`).

 ### Controlled components

-Controlled components are those in which form data is handled by the component’s state.
+Controlled components are those in which form data is handled by the component’s `state`.

 > **Controlled Inputs:** are input elements where we provide both the `value` and `onChange` props